azynch/azynch.github.io/PolyGit.md

 permalink: /PolyGit/
 ---

+# Not Just a Polyglot, but a PolyGit

 You already know why you need to be a polyglot, but you also really need to be PolyGIT ... able to think in Git as a native and aware of *different ways to cook the ol' egg* in Git ... you want to stay positive, yet critically review an action ... even though you might use one way to accomplish a certain kind of objective 99% of the time -- not everybody you work with is going to have your same workflow.
 You really need to be able to understand their workflow from the inside, maybe to offer them a better way OR, maybe they have found a better way for you to adapt.